greg-raven/Uncommon-Sense/_posts/2020-07-01-the-haves-and-have-nots.md

 ---
-title: 'The haves and have-nots'
+title: "The haves and have-nots"
 layout: post
 categories:
 - individualism